-I’m a long time Cisco UCS Manager user, and I’ve always used the Java interface.
+I am a long time Cisco UCS Manager user, and I have always used the Java interface.
 Why?
-Good question, and it doesn’t have a very good answer, other than that’s what I’m used to using.
-I will admit, I did give the HTML client a go again with the 3.1.1 release last year, and I reverted back to the Java client, since, well, the appearance was very similar, and that is what I was familiar with.
-This, of course was by design to ensure that if you, as an administrator are accessing UCS Manager from either client, you have a similar experience.
+Good question, and this Cisco USS question does not have a very good answer, other than the Cisco UCS Java interface is what I am used to using.
+I will admit, I did give the HTML client a go again with the 3.1.1 release last year, and I reverted back to the Java client, since, well, the appearance was very similar, and that was the Cisco UCS Manager interface I was familiar with.
+This, of course was by design to ensure that if you, as Cisco UCS Manager administrator are accessing UCS Manager from either client, you have a similar experience.
 It makes sense.

 Before I mention the one thing that bothers me about UCS Manager, I first want to mention how much I actually like UCS Manager.
 To me, the manageability UCS Manager brings to the table is a huge selling point.
 Sure, you can use the Cisco Integrated Management Controller with UCS rack mount servers, but the experience is pretty similar to that of, well, a rack mount server.
 This configuration is often called “Unmanaged UCS” (there are ways to enhance this experiences as well, but that’s another topic).
 When you add the Fabric Interconnects to the picture, and introduce that new management layer, things get much, much easier from an administrative prospective.
 At this point, you are able to manage your infrastructure from UCS Manager, which enables one of my favorite Cisco UCS features, hardware abstraction using service profiles.

-Now, I would be remiss if I didn’t mention the downside of this.
-The downside is that you’re creating quite a large failure domain, since all of your servers need to connect through the Fabric Interconnects.
+Now, I would be remiss if I did not mention the downside of the Cisco UCS architecture.
+The downside is that you are creating quite a large failure domain, since all of your servers need to connect through the Fabric Interconnects.
 This is why Fabric Interconnects are deployed in pairs.
 Though UCS Manager, you can create configurations that will survive the failure of a single fabric interconnect, but never both.
-If you lose both Fabric Interconnects for some reason (like a hoard of zombies enter your datacenter, and they really have an affinity for Cisco equipment), unfortunately, you’re going to have a very bad time.
+If you lose both Fabric Interconnects for some reason (like a hoard of zombies enter your datacenter, and they really have an affinity for Cisco equipment), unfortunately, you are going to have a very bad time.

 Just look at those awesome icons on the far left!
 No more clicking through tabs!
-While I also really like the way it looks, I’m looking forward to less clicking around when I’m setting up a new Cisco UCS system.
+While I also really like the way it looks, I am looking forward to less clicking around when I am setting up a new Cisco UCS system.
 Beyond the awesome left navigation pane, the whole look and feel of UCS Manager has changed, and I really think it is for the better.
-If you’ve spent a lot of time in UCS Manager, I’m sure you’ve noticed everything is sort of drab and grey.
+If you have spent a lot of time in UCS Manager, I am sure you have noticed everything is sort of drab and grey.
 This has been replaced with the blue and white color scheme which looks quite nice.
-All in all, I haven’t found any issues with the HTML5 web interface yet, and it hasn’t been difficult to adapt to from the Java interface.
+All in all, I have not found any issues with the HTML5 web interface yet, and it has not been difficult to adapt to from the Java interface.